Kayetic/Random-Python/README.md

       - Will copy/move all files in the source folder to the destination folder
       - Will also copy/move all subfolders in the source folder to the destination folder
       - Currently only command line

+<h2>Automatic Magisk download script</h2>

+      - Simple script to automatically download the latest release of Magisk
+      - Uses Github API to get the latest release of Magisk
+            - Through requests module, gets browser_download_url from the JSON
+            - Uses requests module again to download the file
+            - Writes the downloaded content to a file with the appropriate name
+      - Creates a copy of the file with the same name, but with a .zip extention (to flash in android recovery)